pranmar123/Projects/Python/Login-Automation/readme.txt

 - Automater script has been added.

 To use:
-    -Fork the installer and run it.
+    1. Fork the installer and run it.
+    2. After the files have been installed, go into the automated.py script and add the username and password of your twitter account.
+    3. Run the executable.

 Details: